sandratoh/lighthouse-web-notes/Week_1/Day_4/Functions_As_Objects.md

 # JavaScript Functions As Objects

 ## In Javascript, functions are **first-class objects**
+* An object with having no restrictions on its creation, destruction, or usage
+* Ability includes:
+  * being passed as an argument,
+  * returned from a function, and
+  * assigned to a variable, etc.

 #### What it means:
 1. Functions can be stored in variables and passed around